 Me: Jabba the Hoover Bag, surely?

-Sue: I’m surprised you know what a hoover bag looks like.
+Sue: I’m surprised you know what a hoover bag looks like, Neil.

 Sue: I knew it!
 I said it was the Daleks.
-They’re very late.
-It must have been exciting for the kids until they realised that they’d only see them for 10 minutes.
+They’re extremely late.
+It must have been exciting for the kids until they realised they’d only get to see them for 10 minutes.
 Oh dear, they sound terrible.
-Is there a special edition with Briggsy doing the voices?
+Is there a special edition where Briggsy does the voices?

 Sue: The Doctor will escape by reversing the polarity.
-He always reverses the polarity.
+He always reverses the bloody polarity.

-The episode concludes with a confusing shoot-out and a Doctor who appears to be shitting himself.
+The episode concludes with the Doctor positively shitting himself.

 Sue: I can’t believe this isn’t over yet.
-How many episodes is this really?
+How many episodes is this really, Neil?
 Be honest.